 5.1.1.2 Interface assignment

 The test criteria-specific link measurement configuration is under the link measurement template.
-Because the delay test is executed from the base router interface, a component of this configuration is required in the config>router>interface>if-attribute delay context.
+Because the delay test is executed from the base router interface, a component of this configuration is required in the following context.